You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 Nondenominational Wedding Ceremony Processional Order

 Nondenominational ceremonies give you the most flexibility to customize your wedding ceremony processional order.
-Many couples still opt to follow the core structure though.
+However, many couples still opt to follow the standard wedding ceremony processional structure.

-Usually the officiant enters first, followed by the groom who may choose to process in with his groomsmen.
+Usually, the officiant enters first, followed by the groom, who may choose to process in with his groomsmen.
 Then come the bridesmaids, maid of honor, and any ring bearers or flower girls.
-Finally, the bride makes her entrance escorted by one or both parents or another VIP.
+Finally, the bride enters, escorted by one or both parents or another VIP.

 Without the constraints of religious tradition, there’s freedom to get creative.
 I’ve seen couples walk in together, wedding parties dance down the aisle, even beloved pets serving as ring bearers.